open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 do not yet have an idea where you will use it.
 You never know when inspiration will hit, and it is good to jot down ideas as they come before they are forgotten.

+## The Space

+As you are designing your escape room, consider the space in which you are going to construct it.
+Presumably, you are going to repurpose one or more rooms of your house or other living space to do it.

+You have probably noticed that in the general descriptions I have given so far, I often refer to multiple rooms.
+There is something pleasant about opening new spaces midway through the game.
+It keeps the game fresh and gives a nice indication of progress.
+That said, you are in no obligation to use more than one room if you so choose.

+If you do decide to use multiple rooms, consider the options in your dwelling and decide how the players will move from one room to the next.
+Perhaps you are fortunate enough to have two adjacent rooms with a connecting door, which simplifies things.
+If you don't have such a spot, you may need to improvise.

+If you don't have 2 adjoining rooms, don't fret.
+DIY escape rooms are all about improvising.
+Perhaps you can find 2 rooms that are separated by a short walk down a hallway or by a jack-and-jill bathroom.
+You could potentially work the separating space into the escape room, or simply instruct the players to ignore things in between the rooms.
+Another option, if you have a large enough room, is to divide it into parts.
+One simple way to create a partition is to hang sheets from the ceiling or a clothesline.

+Chances are, the rooms you are using are not empty.
+They will have furniture --- tables, sofas, shelves, and the like.
+Some of these elements can be incorporated into the game if they fit.
+Otherwise, they can be moved off to the side.
+You can cover them with a sheet or simply instruct players they have no relevance to the escape room.

+## Playing the Escape Room

+Once you've designed your escape room, built all your puzzles and props, set up everything in your rooms, and tested to make sure everything works, you are to play the game.
+The game operates with a proctor (that's you, the designer of the game) and some number of players.
+1-4 players at a time usually works best.

+The proctor starts the game by going over the instructions of the game.
+These establish the ground rules.
+This will include some basic escape room stuff, like what type of locks are being used and how they are operated.
+But you will probably have extra instructions due to your improvisations.
+For example, I often lock boxes and doors using padlocks attached to string, so I always instruct the players to not untie any of the string;
+rather all puzzles should be solved by opening the padlock.
+This is also a good time to let players know of anything _not_ part of the game (e.g. ignore anything in the cabinets).

+With the rules out of the way, the proctor then describes the scenario.
+My preference is to keep this description short by telling the players only who they are, where they are, and what they are immediately doing.
+Something like, "The group of you have been summoned to your recently departed uncle's old mansion at the top of the hill.
+You all stand to inherit a small fortune, but, unfortunately, no one has yet found the will.
+Your lawyers have urged you to come here in hopes that you find the will and avoid a lengthy legal battle."
+Remember that an escape room is also an interactive story, so the plot should progress and the stakes should be raised as the players progress (e.g. the will you find stipulates you must spend the night to inherit the fortune; you find that the mansion is actually filled with deadly traps; you discover that your uncle was deep into the occult and plans to sacrifice your souls to return to an immortal life).

+From here on out, the players start the game.
+The proctor sits back and quietly monitors the players.
+One of the functions the proctor should perform is to ensure that the players do not accidentally (or intentionally) circumnavigate or break the puzzles.
+To win an escape room, players need to explore aggressively and use items in unconventional ways.
+That could lead players to do things you had not anticipated.
+For example, I once had a puzzle involving a key trapped in a mechanism that required a secondary object to fetch the key out.
+Instead, one of the players picked up the mechanism and shook out the key.
+Oops, that was missing the point.
+So, I said that, no, the mechanism is supposed to be affixed to the table, and you cannot lift it up.
+Then I reset the puzzle so the players could try again.

+The other major function the proctor holds is to provide hints when the player gets stuck.
+Hints should be given sparingly; the big fun of playing an escape room is solving the puzzles.
+I personally find that after going through the setup for the game, I have a hard time keeping quiet about the puzzles, so I have to concentrate on sitting back and watching.

+That said, the escape room gets frustrating if the players cannot figure out the puzzle.
+Once all the players agree that they need a hint, give one.
+Try to give a hint that nudges the players in the right direction without giving the solution outright.
+For example, if the players are struggling to decode a message, a hint might be to look for clues displayed around the room to help direct them to the item posted to the wall that provides the decoder.

+Although the proctor does not get to play the game (you already know all the answers), administering an escape room is a fun and rewarding experience in its own right.

 [puzzles]: /puzzles